PracticalParticle/Guardian/certora/README.md

 ### Features of the CI/CD Workflow:

 - **Matrix Strategy**: Runs verification for each contract/library in parallel
+- **Security Verification**: Dedicated job for security-critical properties
 - **Comprehensive Verification**: Runs all specs on push to main branch
 - **Artifact Upload**: Saves verification reports as build artifacts
 - **Custom Verification**: Supports running specific specs through workflow dispatch
 - **Path Filtering**: Only triggers on relevant file changes
+- **Security-Only Mode**: Option to run only security verification

 ### Setting Up CI/CD: